Howes Street Business Center, First Floor

 Students are responsible for all charges on their account and arrangement of payments due.
 Payments should only be made when a balance due exists on an account.
 In general, overpayments will not be applied to the student’s account, but will be returned within two weeks if no additional charges are posted to the account.

 Students who are sponsored by a third party may request direct billing to the sponsor for tuition, fees, and other related educational expenses.
-Detailed information on sponsor billing is available upon request from the Accounts Receivable Office.
-Arrangements for sponsor billing must be made prior to the student account due dates to prevent late payment penalties.
+Detailed information on sponsor billing is available upon request from the Accounts Receivable/Sponsor Billing Office.
+Arrangements for sponsor billing must be made prior to the student account due dates to prevent payment deferral charges.

-The “Billing Information” section in RAMweb provides more information on setting up a billing address, billing statement information, accepted payment methods, credit balance refunds, and education tax credit information (1098-T forms).
+The “Billing and Tax Information” section in RAMweb provides more information on billing statements, paying your bill, accepted payment methods, refund information including direct deposit refund sign up, and Tuition Statement tax information (Form 1098-T).

 Failure to pay amounts due may result in the referral of the outstanding balance to a collection agency, at which time the student would be responsible for any late payment charges, collection agency fees up to 40% of the debt, and all costs and expenses including reasonable attorney fees that CSU incurs in its collection efforts.
 Further, CSU reserves the right to impose a penalty fee and financial hold for returned checks (refer to Returned Checks policy).